Overview of the Requirements for VA Loans

 In addition to the general requirements, each lender will have their own qualification criteria that are specific to that financial institution.
 The lender will be able to inform interested parties of any additional requirements including those pertaining to credit history, debt-to-income, and other factors.

-While the VA itself does not require veterans to achieve a given credit score to borrow money under the VA program, the VA lender will typically expect eligible veterans to have a credit score in the region of 680 for the best rates.
-However, credit score requirements can vary from lender to lender as you can qualify with a 580 score and above.
+While the VA itself does not require veterans to achieve a given credit score to borrow money under the VA program, the VA lender will typically expect eligible veterans to have a credit score in the region of 620.
+However, credit score requirements can vary from lender to lender.

 Lenders will also be interested in a borrower’s debt-to-income (DTI) ratio.
 This figure provides a broad overview of the extent to which the veteran’s gross monthly income can cover any debt obligations.
 Although the VA stipulates that borrowers should have a DTI ratio of 41% or below, lenders will typically consider DTI ratios in excess of this figure.
 Again, this will vary from lender to lender.